Skip to content

 The educational delivery and ethos of this module emphasises and builds on autonomous self-directed learning for independent practice.

 This module requires 50 hours of clinical placement in a General Practice setting or an area where you can evaluate and assess patients with a clinical supervisor.
+Students are responsible for arranging these placement hours at their workplace or elsewhere.
+Please contact the course director if you have questions about the placement hour requirements or if you may have difficulty arranging these hours.

 Evidence-Informed Quality Improvement in Advanced Practice (30 credits)